 What does the Parable of the Vine and Branches Mean?

 The branches may be many, but they are all part of the one vine.
 No branch can survive on its own.
-There is an expectation that the branches will bear fruit, and that they will be pruned to focus and direct their energy into being more fruitful.
-Those branches that appear to be part of the vine but are not bearing fruit will be cut off and removed.
+There is an expectation that the branches will bear fruit.
+But also that they will be pruned to focus and direct their energy into being more fruitful.
+Those branches that don’t bear fruit will be cut off and removed.

 The fruit represents the developing of our Christian character, and service, as we abide in Christ.
 It is not achieved by merely applying moral discipline, or following a code of rules.
 We have liberty and freedom in Christ Jesus, and the discernment to know what is beneficial to strengthening our faith.
 Spiritual fruit is produced by co-working with the Holy Spirit, and being willing to submit to the Lord.

 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.Galatians 5:22-23

 Stay Connected to the Vine

 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.John 15:5